kintohub/kintohub-docs/docs/plans-and-billing/plans.md

 sidebar_label: Plans
 ---

-> For a listing of all features and a side-by-side comparison, please refer to the [Pricing](https://www.kintohub.com) page on the KintoHub website.
+> The [Pricing](https://www.kintohub.com) page on the KintoHub website lists a side-by-side comparison and all differences between the Free, Pro and Enterprise plans.

 ## Pricing simplified